American Tang Soo Do: American Tang Soo Do Belt System

 In many schools, yellow belts are often considered as a youth grade inserted between white belt and purple belt.
 Traditionally in ATSD black belts do not wear stripes on their belts or "special" belts.
 However, over the course of the years many schools have begun using stripes and "special" uniforms and belts to denote rank.
+Belt color rankings and systems also vary from school to school.

 Terminology / Korean commands

 Though Some American Tang Soo Do schools still use Korean terminology for the techniques, most have opted to use the American translations or even Japanese terms such as kumite or kata.